 Tokyo Apartment | Sou Fujimoto Architects

-And the two rooms exist, separated like combination of the room of the first floor, and the room of the third floor and they are connected by outside stairs.
+And the two rooms exist, separated like a combination of the room of the first floor, and the room of the third floor, and they are connected by outside stairs.

 This collective housing is the miniature of Tokyo.
 “Tokyo which never exists” is made into a form.
-I meant making an infinite rich place which is crowded and disorderly.
+I meant making an infinite rich place that is crowded and disorderly.